hadeer-sma/DF_base_model/readme.md

 # Vid Deepfake Detector

 This project provides a Streamlit application for deepfake detection on video files.
-The app supports single video analysis and batch processing of folders.
+The app supports single video analysis and batch processing of a folder.

 ## Features
 - Streamlit interface